 In many ways, trekking into the Upper Mustang Area is similar to trekking into Tibet, which geographically it is a part of.
 Mustang, a land where the soul of man is still considered to be as real as the feet he walks on, while the land itself is almost treeless, barren landscape with a countryside similar to Tibetan plateau, but where beauty and happiness flourishes, in spite of hardship.
 This was part of the Tibetan Kingdom of Gungthang until 1830’s.
 The fabled medieval wall city of Lo Monthang, an official capital of Mustang still remains a kingdom within a kingdom its full of culture and religious heritage.

 The early history to Lo Monthang is embellished in myth and legend rather than the recorded fact.
-The Mustang trek is a special journey and has special requirements for Mustang trekking Participants.
-The trekker to the region are supposed to agree to follow certain guidelines to ensure that the unique sights, culture and beauty of the land be preserved and respected.
-Also it requires a special trekking permit from the government of Nepal to visit this special preserved land.
+The Upper Mustang trek is a special journey and has special requirements for Mustang trekking participants.
+The trekker to the region is supposed to agree to follow certain guidelines to ensure that the unique sights, culture and beauty of the land be preserved and respected.
+Also it requires a special trekking permit from the government of Nepal to visit this special preserved land as well as Upper Dolpo trek, Nar Phu Valley trek and Kanchenjunga trek .
 Counting starts from Kagbeni once you enter restricted Area.
 For any extra days in restricted area you are subjected to extra charge for extra days.

 Upon your arrival in the Kathmandu airport after completing your custom formalities Visa,etc. pick up your luggage and look for our airport representative from Himalaya Discovery who will display your name on the board at the arrival gate.
-You will be greeted by our representative and transferred to the hotel by private tourist vehicle.
-Overnight at hotel in Kathmandu.
+You will be greeted by our representative and transferred to your hotel by private tourist vehicle.
+Overnight in Kathmandu.

 It takes around 2 hours to Namgyal Gompa.
 Namgyal Gompa situates on a hilltop, which serves as an important monastery for the local community, also serving as a local court.
 After visiting Namgyal Gompa continue the tour to Tingkhar, which is a village of around 40 houses, the last main village to the northwest of Lomanthang.
 After visiting Namgyal Gompa and Tingkhar return to Lomanthang.
 Overnight at guesthouse / tented camp.

 From Lo-Manthang the trail walks straight till Dhi pass 4100meters and descends down to Dhi village.
 The trek from Lo Manthang to Muktinath is harder, but more rewarding and interesting than the west side of the valley.
 Dhi village is one of the best villages of whole Lo-mathang and it seems more prosperous and it is settled in a very suitable place.
-Overnight at guesthouse / tented camp.
+Overnight at guesthouse.

 The trail walks through a steep ridge of hills providing some fine views of the wind carved hills.
 Tetang village is formed between 2 hills; they should have found it a safe place to avoid the strong wind that hits the entire Kaligandaki valley.
 Tetang is the upper village of the Chuksang, which we visit on the first day entering to Mustang from Kagbeni.
-Overnight at guesthouse / tented camp.
+Overnight at guesthouse.

 Today 25 minute morning flight takes us from Jomson back to Pokhara.
 Once we arrived at Pokhara airport, we then drive to hotel.
 The rest of the day will be free and relax.
 Take a sightseeing tour around Pokhara valley if you are interested.
 Overnight at hotel in Pokhara.